-Another Revenue Hit For Colleges: Cancelled Summer Camps
+Another Revenue Hit For Colleges: Canceled Summer Camps

 Every summer, about 250 middle and high school students gather at the University of Michigan for the MPulse Summer Performing Arts Institutes.
 The lecture halls and stages on the Ann Arbor campus come alive with young musicians and dancers, and the sounds of string instruments, percussion and student voices singing to the beat of contemporary Broadway.